 Wondering why you’re experiencing painful sex?
-Our expert Samantha Evans, co-founder of Jo Divine on the reasons for painful penetration and what to do about them
+Our expert Samantha Evans, co-founder of Jo Divine reveals some of the reasons for painful penetration and what to do about them

 Many medical professionals dismiss women as neurotic if they complain about painful sex